 This cake is made even better by the use of shredded zucchini!
 It helps make the cake nice and moist, but is well hidden and the kids will never have to know that you’ve snuck a vegetable into their dessert.
 One piece of cake will have 3.2g fiber, and 3.7g protein.
 Go zucchini cake!

 These yummy muffins are dairy-free and don’t use too much sugar.
 Plus with carrots and coconut you’ll have wonderful textures, flavors and some vitamin benefits as well.

 This is a healthy take on carrot cake made into muffins, and you wont feel too guilty about you or the kids having “one too many” as you go about your busy days.

 These Chocolate Peanut Butter Banana Roll-Ups are no exception to this rule, just look at how yummy they look!
-They’re so inviting and look like a absolutely delicious dessert that even though I know is healthy doesn’t make me go “aww.. but it’s healthy dessert… so it wont be as good.”
+They’re so inviting and look like an absolutely delicious dessert that even though I know is healthy doesn’t make me go “aww.. but it’s a healthy dessert… so it won’t be as good.”

 If I had realized sooner that I could hide Zucchini in so many things I would have done it years ago.
 These brownies are moist and delicious, using zucchini and applesauce for a hidden nutritional boost.
 As someone who needs more vegetables in their diet too, this is the perfect way for me and the kids.